 It is, in many respects, understandable that the question of the route of The Street had for so long proved intractable.
-There were a number of reasons for resistance to its solution and these reasons are to do with the availability of resources, the distractions caused by other interesting discoveries and the lack of accuracy of certain early writers.
+There were a number of reasons for resistance to its solution and these reasons are to do with the availability of resources, the distractions caused by other interesting discoveries and the lack of accuracy of certain early writers and antiquarians, whose influence still convinces the unwary today.

-Wirksworth was an important town throughout the middle ages and with a documentary and archaeological history stretching back to Mercian times.
-But there has been uncertainty about the town's origins, causing confusion to creep into the understanding of the road network of the district and a failure to systematically examine it, almost as if some writers could hardly bear to utter the word "Wirksworth" and might do anything and everything to avoid putting it under the microscope.
-Wirksworth could not have developed as a key mediaeval town without a far better road network than has in the past been understood of it.
+Wirksworth was an important town throughout history and with a documentary and archaeological history stretching back to Mercian and Roman times.
+But there had been uncertainty about the town's origins, causing confusion to creep into the understanding of the road network of the district and a failure to systematically examine it, almost as if some writers could hardly bear to utter the word "Wirksworth" and might do anything and everything to avoid it.
+Wirksworth could not have developed as a key mediaeval town without a far better road network than has previously been understood.

 The Street had long been known to run south-south-east from Buxton to Longcliffe based on the availability of place name, documentary and excavation evidence (Patterson, 2016).
-But there knowledge and understanding ran out and a variety of theories arose over almost two hundred years staking claim to the line of the continuing road and its final destination.
+But there knowledge and understanding ran out and a variety of theories arose over almost two hundred years staking spurious claims to the line of the continuing road and its final destination.
 For some, the temptation to imagine a straight line route stretching from Longcliffe to Little Chester proved too great.
 As AE Dodd wrote: "There can be no doubt this Roman road started at Little Chester...".
 In practice there should at least have been a modest doubt, as Myers (2000) observed.
 Consequently a great deal of time and effort was expended searching for corroborative evidence, but after years of trying, there was nothing to support the idea of a straight line route.
 There never will be: The Street did not follow this route and did not go directly to Little Chester.
 It went to Wirksworth.